 14.3.2.
-COMPLAINT PROCESS PROCEDURE
+Complaint Process Procedure

-The faculty member addresses the complaint in writing to his/her department chair, with copies to the appropriate dean and the provost.
+The faculty member addresses the complaint in writing to his/her department chair/school director, with copies to the appropriate dean and the provost.
 The complaint should identify clearly the nature of the concern and record any earlier attempts to resolve the complaint through discussion.
+In colleges where there is no department or school, the dean will function as department chair in these processes.

-If the matter remains unresolved at the chair's level, the faculty member may address the complaint in writing to the appropriate dean with copies to the provost and the department chair.
+If the matter remains unresolved at the chair's/director's level, the faculty member may address the complaint in writing to the appropriate dean with copies to the provost and the department chair/school director.

-If the matter remains unresolved at the dean's level, the faculty member may address the complaint in writing to the provost with copies to the department chair and the dean.
+If the matter remains unresolved at the dean's level, the faculty member may address the complaint in writing to the provost with copies to the department chair/school director and the dean.